 - Community.
 Students play an active role in the theory group, participating in and helping to organize group events. - Working with faculty.
 Students typically work closely with their adviser for their first project but are encouraged to take advantage of the breadth of research specialties in the group by working with other faculty and postdocs. - Mentoring.
 In addition to faculty and postdocs, senior graduate students provide mentorship and advice on how to navigate one's academic career. - Environment.
 We have a lively graduate research environment where students frequently discuss physics over chalkboards and collaborate with one another.
 Students also typically organize social events within the group. - Preparation for a postdoc.
 Our goal is for our students to develop into independent researchers capable of initiating their own projects.
 The group provides a support structure for students to make this transition over the course of their PhDs. - Collaboration.
 The group sets its students up to be part of the larger theoretical physics research community.
 Students join seminar speakers for lunch and dinner and faculty help students develop their own collaborations. - Coursework.
 Beyond the normal QFT and Standard Model courses, a special topics course is offered every 1-2 semesters.
 Past topics include: string theory, modern applications of string theory, beyond the Standard Model, supersymmetry, effective field theory, flavor physics, cosmology, and quantum field theory in curved spacetime. - Journal clubs and group dinners.
 Beyond coursework, students work closely together to learn new topics and keep up with current literature.
-Examples include student seminar-dinners, a BSM journal club, and student workshops in winter and summer. - Teaching.
+Examples include student seminar-dinners, a BSM journal club, and student workshops in winter. - Teaching.
 Theory students generally have RA positions through the summers and one RA-ship from the group.
-Teaching loads are roughly 20 hours per week during the year.
+Teaching loads approximately 14 hours per week during the year.
 Many students also have support from the university or external sources (e.g. NSF fellowships). - Travel support.
-Students have funding from the group and university to travel to conferences or summer schools to present their work. - New office space.
-The theory group will be moving to the new Physical Sciences building in spring 2011.
+Students receive funding from the group and university to travel to conferences or summer schools to present their work. - Cornell Physical Sciences Building.
+The theory group is now housed in the new Physical Sciences building with an excellent view of campus and Cayuga lake.